 Victory for Britain came in the middle of June.
 The Falklands War demonstrated among other things the great abilities of the Harrier jump jet, without which we would have struggled.
 The war provided the Vulcan, the last of the three V bombers to remain in front line service, with its only taste of real conflict.
 Mrs Thatcher, who had been far from popular in the months leading up to the Argentine invasion, drew huge and approving crowds in the aftermath of victory.
 Following a successful war, for the outbreak of which the UK was in no way to blame, the outcome of the 1983 general election was never in doubt.
 It was of course a Tory landslide.

-The liner Canberra was converted from a cruise ship (taking schoolchildren on education voyages) to a Hospital Ship, for dispatch to the South Atlantic.
+The liner Uganda was converted from a cruise ship (taking schoolchildren on education voyages) to a Hospital Ship, for dispatch to the South Atlantic.
 Like all the work needed to prepare for the distant conflict, this was done in record time.
-That summer, when she returned to the UK to a hero’s welcome, she was again fitted out as a cruise ship.
-After a successful new career as a cruise liner the ship was eventually scrapped in 1997.
-My friend Bill Wragge (who we had visited in Yorkshire) is a long-standing member of the World Ship Society, and members contributed to the definitive history of the ship, published twenty years ago.
+That summer, when she returned to the UK to a hero’s welcome, she was again fitted out as a school cruise ship in September.
+After just two months she was chartered as a supply ship for the Falkland Islands.
+When her charter ran out she was taken to Taiwan for breaking up.
+My friend Bill Wragge (who we had visited in Yorkshire in the summer of 1982) is a long-standing member of the World Ship Society, and members contributed to the definitive history of the ship.
+The book was published twenty years ago.
 Bill contributed the chapter on her time as hospital ship.

 It was the Falklands War that persuaded me to join the TA, but that is another story, which I have already told.
 Click here to read of my time as a private in the RAMC(V).